-This rigorous course follows the AP Biology syllabus and prepares students for the AP exam in May.
-It is available to Oakland Catholic Juniors or Seniors.
+This rigorous course prepares students for the AP exam in May.
+It is available to Oakland Catholic juniors or seniors.
 Students must be able to work at a rapid pace and be willing to cover selected topics independently.
 Students may be required to purchase a lab book for this course.
 All students enrolled in this course MUST take and pay for the AP exam in May according to the schedule set by the College Board.
 It is recommended that students take Anatomy Honors before or concurrently with AP Biology.
 A summer assignment is required and turned in by the assigned dates throughout the summer.

-Prerequisites: A 93% average in Honors level sciences courses and a recommendation of the

-Science Department is required.
+Prerequisite: A 93% average in Honors level sciences courses and a recommendation of the Science Department is required.